 There are sounds we hear which we can describe as being unpleasant and there are sounds which we describe as being pleasant.

 High pitched frequencies, noise and sound may cause damage to the inner or middle ear.
 Pleasant sounds on the other hand are sounds which we find are pleasing to the ear.
-Generally these are sounds which are not loud, sounds which are in softer tones and frequencies which we find pleasing to listen to.
-These can be sounds of nature, birds singing bees buzzing, music we like, or sounds which help us to relax, unwind and de-stress.
+Generally these are sounds which are not loud are are sounds which are in softer tones and frequencies which we find pleasing to listen to.
+These can be sounds of nature, birds singing, bees buzzing, music we like, or sounds which help us to relax, unwind and de-stress.